mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: Introduction

-To answer the first problem, we identify two characteristics, \preservation and \collaboration, from our practice of embedding real-world multi-view networks.
-We describe the concepts of \preservation and \collaboration as follows. \textbf{Collaboration} -- In some datasets, edges between the same pair of nodes may be observed in different views due to shared latent reasons.
+To answer the first question, we identify two such objectives, \preservation and \collaboration, from our practice of embedding real-world multi-view networks. \textbf{Collaboration} -- In some datasets, edges between the same pair of nodes may be observed in different views due to shared latent reasons.
 For instance, in a social network, if we observe an edge between a user pair in either the message exchange view or the post viewing view, likely these two users are happy to be associated with each other.
 In such scenario, these views may complement each other, and embedding them jointly may potentially yield better results than embedding them independently.
-We call such synergetic effect in jointly embedding multiple views by \collaboration.
-The feasibility of enjoying this synergetic effect is also the main intuition behind most existing multi-view network algorithms~\cite{kumar2011co-t, kumar2011co-r, liu2013multi, zhou2007spectral, sindhwani2005co, zhang2008multi, hu2005mining, pei2005mining, zeng2006coherent}. \textbf{Preservation} -- On the other hand, it is possible for different network views to have different semantic meanings; it is also possible that a portion of nodes have completely disagreeing edges in different views since edges in different views are formed due to distinct latent reasons.
-For example, professional relationship may not always align well with friendship.
+We call such synergetic effect in jointly embedding multiple views by \collaboration, which is also the primary intuition behind most existing multi-view network algorithms~\cite{kumar2011co-r, zhou2007spectral, sindhwani2005co, pei2005mining}. \textbf{Preservation} -- On the other hand, it is possible for different network views to have different semantic meanings; it is also possible that a portion of nodes has completely disagreeing edges in different views since edges in different views are formed due to unrelated latent reasons.
+For example, the professional relationship may not always align well with friendship.
 If we embed the profession view and the friendship view in Figure~\ref{fig::close-up} into the same embedding space, the embedding of Gary will be close to both Tilde and Elton.
 As a result, the embedding of Tilde will also not be too distant from Elton due to transitivity.
-However, this is not a desirable result, because Tilde and Elton are not closely related in terms of either profession or friendship according to the original multi-view network.
+However, this is not a desirable result, because Tilde and Elton are not closely related regarding either profession or friendship according to the original multi-view network.
 In other words, embedding in this way fails to preserve the unique information carried by different network views.
 We refer to such need for preserving unique information carried by different views as \preservation.
-The detailed discussion of the presence and importance of \preservation and \collaboration is presented in Section~\ref{sec::intuition}.
+The detailed discussion of the validity and importance of \preservation and \collaboration is presented in Section~\ref{sec::intuition}.